j4mie/idiorm/README.markdown

 Idiorm provides a [*fluent interface*](http://en.wikipedia.org/wiki/Fluent_interface) to enable simple queries to be built without writing a single character of SQL.
 If you've used [jQuery](http://jquery.com) at all, you'll be familiar with the concept of a fluent interface.
 It just means that you can *chain* method calls together, one after another.
 This can make your code more readable, as the method calls strung together in order can start to look a bit like a sentence.

 All Idiorm queries start with a call to the `for_table` static method on the ORM class.
 This tells the ORM which table to use when making the query.
-Method calls which are then strung together.
+Method calls which add filters and constraints to your query are then strung together.
 Finally, the chain is finished by calling either `find_one()` or `find_many()`, which executes the query and returns the result.

 *Note that this method **does not** escape its query parameter and so the table name should **not** be passed directly from user input.*